J. KRIEGEL, Ph.D.

 Harvard residency at the Massachusetts General Hospital & Boston Children's Hospital, and fellowships in hematology,

 oncology and bone marrow transplantation at Stanford.
-He has multiple patents on medical device, immunology and stem
+He has multiple scientific publications and medical device, immunology and stem

 cell related patents through faculty positions with Stanford University School of Medicine and as clinical faculty for